 Before we get started, you'll need to configure your PC's connection with the Binloop.
-To do this, click on the Binloop window.
+To do this, click on the cicon at the top of the Binloop window.
 A window will appear that will allow you to choose your preferred connection method.